-The recommended species palette for United Mutual was created accounting for the WUCOLS tool.
-This tool addresses if the species is suitable in a hotter climate, and if the species is overly represented in the current inventory.
-Although the Mutuals' tree inventories were analyzed as separate data sets for the purpose of this analysis, tree populations from both Mutuals were considered when looking at overly represented species to create an encompassing picture of which species are recommended for continued diversity.
+The recommended species palette for Third Mutual was created accounting for the WUCOLS tool, addressing if the species is suitable in a hotter climate and if the species is overly represented in the current inventory.
+Although the Mutuals' tree inventories were analyzed as separate datasets for the purpose of this analysis, tree populations from both Mutuals were considered when looking at overly represented species to create an encompassing picture of which species are recommended for continued diversity.
 The recommended palette embodies the concept of "right tree, right place," which avoids future infrastructure issues caused by mature trees today.
 The recommended species palette, with minimum distances to infrastructure, is outlined in Appendix A.